nus-cs2113-AY2223S2/ip/docs/README.md

-Note: Duke Task Bot saves the given tasks as a .txt file in a "data" file as "duke.txt" in the folder that it is in.
+Note: Duke Task Bot saves the given tasks as a .txt file in a "data" file as "duke.txt" in the current directory the command line prompt is currently in.

 If either the directory of the .txt file does not exist, one will be created.